takram-design-engineering/three-geospatial/packages/clouds/README.md

 - The cloud base of each layer lines up at the same altitude, making it look artificial.
 This may be improved by tweaking the shape altering function.

-- Interpolated sun and sky irradiance, when [`accurateSunSkyIrradiance`](#cloudsaccuratesunskyirradiance) is set to false, could be improved by using spherical harmonics to approximate the radial gradient of the sky.
+- Interpolated sun and sky irradiance, when [`accurateSunSkyLight`](#cloudsaccuratesunskylight) is set to false, could be improved by using spherical harmonics to approximate the radial gradient of the sky.

 - A large portion of weather sampling is wasted simply checking whether it is outside the cloud shell.
 However, since we already know the front depth and sample count at the texel from the reprojected previous frame, using this information to better estimate the ray marching range would make it much more efficient.